capnproto/capnproto/kjdoc/tour.md

 ### Threads

 The KJ async framework is designed around single-threaded event loops.
-However, you can multiple threads, with each running its own loop.
+However, you can have multiple threads, with each running its own loop.

 All KJ async objects, unless specifically documented otherwise, are intrinsically tied to the thread and event loop on which they were created.
 These objects must not be accessed from any other thread.